IILuisII/Map/README.md

   <img src="images/earth.PNG">
 </p>

+## Map

+To create the map I used Leaflet and ploted all of the earthquakes from ther data set based on their longitude and latitude.
+The data markers reflect the magnitude of the earthquake in their size and color.
+Earthquakes with higher magnitudes should appear larger and darker in color.
+I also included popups that provide additional information about the earthquake when a marker is clicked.
+Different number of base maps were added to choose from as well as separate out our two different data sets into overlays that can be turned on and off independently.

 Also, using JavaScript I was able to create some filter for different time periods ad also for different magnitudes

 <p align="center">